Raku/nqp/docs/ops.markdown

 # <a id="nativecall"></a> Native Call / Interoperability Opcodes

+## buildnativecall
+* `buildnativecall(obj &routine, str $lib, $symbol, str $conv, obj $arg_info, obj $ret_info -> int jit)`

+This opcode connects an nqp routine to a native function.
+The routine must have an attribute with NativeCall REPR as a box target.

+Arguments are the routine itself, the name of the native library, the name of the symbol representing the native function, the calling convention, argument information and a hash with type information for the return type.
+It returns 1 if the call can be JITed and 0 otherwise.
+The call convention will usually be an empty string. arg_info is an array containing a hash for each parameter.
+The hashes contain the typeobj, rw, type (type code) and optionally a free_str flag for Str parameters and a similar structure in callback_args for callback parameters for Callable parameters The ret_info hash has similar keys with typeobj, type and free_str.

+ret-info also has some additional fields not strictly related to return type: entry_point, resolve_lib_name and resolve_lib_name_arg.

+resolve_lib_name is optional and contains a code object.
+This gets called with resolve_lib_name_arg to resolve this name to the actual name or path of the library to be loaded.
+This is used for relocatability of repositories and native libraries they contain (it keeps the absolute paths out of precomp files)

+## nativecall
+* `nativecall(obj $return-type, obj $routine, @args -> obj)`

+Invoke native code.
+It takes a return type, the HLL sub itself and an array containing the arguments and returns the result.

+## nativecallcast
+* `nativecallcast(obj $type, obj $cthing -> obj)`

+Given a C-based object, cast it to the given type, and return the new object.

+## nativecallglobal
+* `nativecallglobal(str $lib, str $symbol, obj $type -> obj)`

+Given a C-library filename, a symbol name, and an object type, return an object that wraps the C variable.

+## nativecallinvoke
+* `nativecallinvoke(obj $return-type, obj $routine, @args -> obj)` `moar`

+Low level version of nativecall().
+Decontainerized values are required in the arguments array.

 ## nativecallrefresh
+* `nativecallrefresh(obj $cthing)`

 Refresh the C-based data backing the Raku object.
 This op should only be used if changes have been made to the C-data, and these changes are not being reflected in the Raku object.

+## nativecallsizeof
+* `nativecallsizeof(obj $cthing -> int)`

+Return the size in bytes of the given C-based object.
+Works for both simple values like different sized integers, but also structs.

 # <a id="thread"></a> Thread opcodes